-Emporia State University’s Building-Level Licensure program is a 35 credit hour licensure program intended for licensed school personnel interested in becoming educational administrators.
+Emporia State University’s Building-Level Master degree and Licensure program are 35 credit hour programs intended for licensed school personnel interested in becoming educational administrators.
 Classes are available online during the spring, fall, and summer semesters.
 Practicum is completed during the final fall and spring semesters of the program.

 |EA||750||Technological Applications in School Leadership||1||Every Semester|